apostrophecms-legacy/apostrophe-security-headers/README.md

   'Referrer-Policy': 'same-origin',
   // `true` means it should be computed according to the rules below.
   // You may also pass your own string, or `false` to not send this header.
-  'Content-Security-Policy': true,
-  // All options ending in "Policies" are merged together as Content-Security-Policy
-  // rules like those below.
-You can set any of these to `false` to block them,
-  // or introduce your own like "customPolicies".
+  // The `policies` option and all of its sub-options are ignored unless
+  // `Content-Security-Policy` is `true`.
   //
-  // Note the HOSTS wildcard which matches all expected hosts, including CDN hosts
-  // and workflow hostnames known to Apostrophe, as well as `self`.
+  // You do not have to copy and paste this entire example.
+  // The sub-options you specify for `policies` are intelligently merged
+  // with the defaults you see below.
+Any sub-option you specify explicitly at
+  // project level overrides all of the default settings shown below for that
+  // sub-option; you may set one to `false` to completely
+  // disable it.
+You may also introduce entirely new sub-options,
+  // which will also be honored.
   //
-  // Policies of the same type from different options are merged, with the largest set of
+  // Policies of the same type from different sub-options are merged, with
-  // keywords and hosts enabled.
-This is done because browsers do not support more than one
+  // the largest set of keywords and hosts enabled.
+This is done because
-  // style-src policy, for example, but do support specifying several hosts in one policy.
+  // browsers do not support more than one style-src policy, for example, but
+  // do support specifying several hosts.
+  //
+  // Note the HOSTS wildcard which matches all expected hosts including CDN hosts
+  // and workflow hostnames.

+  policies: {
-  defaultPolicies: {
+    general: {
       'default-src': `HOSTS`,
       'style-src': `'unsafe-inline' HOSTS`,
       'script-src': `'unsafe-inline' 'unsafe-eval' HOSTS`,
       'font-src': `HOSTS`,
       'frame-src': `'self'`
     },

-  // Set this option to false if you wish to forbid google fonts
+    // Set this sub-option to false if you wish to forbid google fonts
-  googleFontsPolicies: {
+    googleFonts: {
       'style-src': 'fonts.googleapis.com',
       'font-src': 'fonts.gstatic.com'
     },

-  // Set this option to false if you do not plan to embed youtube video.
-  // Note this will break the Apostrophe video widget
-  oembedPolicies: {
+    oembed: {
       'frame-src': '*.youtube.com *.vimeo.com'
     },

-  // Set this option to false if you are not interested in Google Analytics
-  // or Google Tag Manager
-  analyticsPolicies: {
+    analytics: {
       'default-src': '*.google-analytics.com *.doubleclick.net',
       // Note that use of google tag manager by definition brings in scripts from
-    // more third party sites and you will need to add policies for them 'script-src': '*.google-analytics.com *.doubleclick.net *.googletagmanager.com' }
+      // more third party sites and you will need to add policies for them 'script-src': '*.google-analytics.com *.doubleclick.net *.googletagmanager.com',
+    }
+  }
 ```

 ## Custom Policies

 You may add any number of custom policies.
+Any sub-option nested in your
-Any opotion to this module with a name ending in `Policies` is treated just like the standard cases above.
+`policies` option is treated just like the standard cases above.

 ## Disabling Standard Policies

-You may set any of the standard policy options above to `false` to disable them.
+You may set any of the standard policy sub-options above to `false` to disable them.

 ## Hosts Wildcard